 When the two diplomats who had been forced to leave France returned to the United States, there was an uproar in Congress over the affair.

-On the one hand, hawkish (meaning they had an appetite for war, not some kind of hawk-like appearance) Federalists — the first political party that had emerged in the US and that favored strong central government as well as close ties with Britain — felt this was a purposeful provocation from France, and they wanted to immediately begin preparing for war.
+On the one hand, hawkish (meaning they had an appetite for war, not some kind of hawk-like appearance) Federalists — the first political party that had emerged in the United States and that favored strong central government as well as close ties with Great Britain — felt this was a purposeful provocation from the French government, and they wanted to immediately begin preparing for war.

 This butting-of-heads caused the two parties to actually band together, with both demanding the release of the debriefs associated with the diplomatic meeting in Paris.

 Their motivations for doing so were quite different, though — the Federalists wanted proof war was necessary, and the Democratic-Republicans wanted evidence Adams was a warmongering liar.

 With Congress insisting on the release of these documents, Adams’ administration had no choice but to make them public.
 But knowing their contents, and the scandal they would surely cause, Adams chose to remove the names of the French diplomats involved and replaced them with the letters W, X, Y, and Z.

 When the press got ahold of the reports, they jumped on this obviously deliberate omission and turned the story into an 18th century sensation.
 It was dubbed the “XYZ Affair” in papers all over the country, making these the three most famous alphabetical mystery men in all of history.